ketut-garjita/Hospital-Data-Pipeline-Project/README.md

 ---
 ## Future Improvements

+1. Apply to various real tables used by Hospitals in their operations.
+Some data tables are dimension tables, facts, and can be generated from batch or streaming.
+   - Appointments
+   - Medical Records
+   - Insurance
+   - Laboratory Tests
+   - Hospital Rooms & Beds
+   - Emergency Cases
+   - Staff

-1. Redpanda Optimization
+2. Redpanda Optimization
     - Performance Tuning
         - Adjust batch_timeout_ms and batch_size_bytes to balance latency/throughput.
         - Optimize retention policies (e.g., retention.ms for HIPAA compliance).
         - Enable compression (zstd for high throughput, snappy for low latency).

-2. Apache Flink Deep Dive
+3. Apache Flink Deep Dive
     - Stream Processing:
         - Upgrade to Flink 1.18+ for features like incremental checkpointing.
         - Use KeyedCoProcessFunction for real-time alerts (e.g., drug interactions).